 Graphically the game is nearly about the same as its predecessors.
 Here and there are some improvements, especially with facial animation though there are points where Ezio looks like an absolute ghoul.
 The game is much more colorful in my opinion – the Middle Eastern setting just looks so much vibrant than the previous games.
 I will say this – there are some points in the game that did leave me a little shocked at how well done they were.
 I won’t spoil anything, but I can say that they are very different in gameplay style and aesthetic than other sections of the game.
 Music was also a huge plus for me in this game.
 Once again Ubisoft has done a great job at providing Ezio and Desmond with fantastic backdrop music that keeps the pace of the game.
 From the points when Desmond is contemplating his existence and Ezio is sneaking around, the game does a great job of keeping the tempo right and making the player feel it.

 Ultimately the game is fun even with some minor downsides.
-I definitely recommend it to those that want to finish out the series (or at least Ezio’s series) before the next actual Assassin’s Creed 3 comes out.Note: The Assassin's Creed: Revelations review was written based on the Xbox 360 version of the game.
+I definitely recommend it to those that want to finish out the series (or at least Ezio’s series) before the next actual Assassin’s Creed 3 comes out.Note: Assassin's Creed: Revelations was reviewed on Xbox 360.
+A physical copy of the game was purchased by SelectButton.